-There’s loads to think about: who to invite, who to ditch (and how to ditch them), how much to spend, whether to go abroad or stay in blighty, what activities (if any) to do, what fancy dress you can force the stag to wear and, crucially, all the vagaries involved in deciding whether or not to book a stripper.
+There’s loads to think about: who to invite, who to ditch (and how to ditch them), how much to spend, whether to go abroad or stay put, what activities (if any) to do, what fancy dress you can force the stag to wear and, crucially, all the vagaries involved in deciding whether or not to book a stripper.

 We’ve also enlisted the help of Redseven, the world’s leading stag do company.
 If, after reading this indispensable guide, you still don’t feel capable of organising a killer stag, one quick call to them and it’ll all be done for you, leaving you to sit back and lap up the plaudits.

-If they will make the stag do better, or if them not being there will make the stag feel bad, they’re in.
+- If they will make the stag do better, or if them not being there will make the stag feel bad, they’re in.
 Otherwise, send 'em a postcard.

 You can always have an extra simple night at the stag's local which can include all his B-list mates.
 There, simple.

 How much to spend on the stag do obviously depends how well off you are as a group.
-If you’re organising Prince Harry’s stag party, you can probably afford to be a bit more outlandish than if you’re celebrating the forthcoming union of Homeless Steve and that one-eyed girl who sits outside the chicken shop.
+If you’re organizing Prince Harry’s stag party, you can probably afford to be a bit more outlandish than if you’re celebrating the forthcoming union of Homeless Steve and that one-eyed girl who sits outside the chicken shop.

 Don’t forget to think about everyone you’re inviting - if even one person your stag wants to be there can’t afford it, you’ve probably gone too expensive.
-Decent stag weekends can be organised for little more than £100 per head, particularly if you’re happy to stay in the UK.
+Decent stag weekends can be organized for little more than $150.00 a head.
+You’ll also need to think about expenses.
+Expenses = BOOZE.

 Getting the money on time will be one of, if not the hardest aspect of organising the stag weekend.
 You might well be thinking “nah, my mates are all sound, they’ll pay on time no problem”.
 Well more fool you, because that’s what they want you to think, the tightfisted money-grabbing bastards you call your best mates.
 But seriously, lethargy and forgetfulness will ensure that AT LEAST one person hasn’t paid on time.
 Like Stingy Phil, who probably has the money but likes to pretend he has two illegitemate children he has to pay maintenance for.
 YOU'RE NOT FOOLING ANYONE PHIL.